TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/50 - Philippians/Philippians 4/Philippians 4.23.md

 ---

-The grace of the Lord Jesus Christ be with your spirit.
+The grace of the Lord Jesus Christ be with you all.
+Amen.